 |Official Title:||Protocol EC-FV-03: A Phase II Study of EC145 in Patients With Progressive Adenocarcinoma of the Lung|

-- Tumor responses to EC145 therapy. [ Time Frame: Duration of EC145 therapy will vary according to individual patient response. ] [ Designated as safety issue: No ]
+- Tumor responses to EC145 therapy [ Time Frame: Duration of EC145 therapy will vary according to individual participant response. ] [ Designated as safety issue: No ]

 |Study Start Date:||August 2007|

 |Study Completion Date:||November 2009|

 |Primary Completion Date:||July 2009 (Final data collection date for primary outcome measure)|

 Experimental: Etarfolatide + Vintafolide

 Screening: After completion of all screening procedures and confirmation of eligibility, all participants receive a 1- to 2-mL injection of 0.1 mg etarfolatide labeled with 20 to 25 mCi of technetium-99m.
 Induction phase of treatment: Two 4-week cycles; if stable disease or better at (week 8) computed tomography (CT), participant may proceed into maintenance phase.
 Maintenance phase of treatment: 4-week cycles with CT every 8 weeks.
 Participants continue on study until they experience disease progression, unacceptable toxicity, or attain protocol-defined clinical benefit.

 Induction: vintafolide 1.0 mg intravenous injection, Monday through Friday, for the first 3 weeks of each 4 week cycle.
 Maintenance: vintafolide 2.5 mg intravenous injection, Monday, Wednesday, and Friday, weeks 1 and 3 of each 4 week cycle.
 At the investigator's discretion, participants may receive vintafolide via an ambulatory pump after the first week of therapy has been administered in the clinic setting.Drug: Etarfolatide